GraceKeane/GraphTheoryProject_G00359990/overview.md

 1) Parse the regular expression from infix to postfix notation.
 2) Build a series of small NFA’s for parts of the regular expression.
 3) Use the smaller NFA’s to create the overall NFA.
-4) Implement the matching algorithm using the NFA
+4) Implement the matching algorithm using the NFA.

 ### Important program files
 1) "thompson.py" - The class thompson.py contains all the rules for this project to work.
 It stores important functions which are used to determine does a certain regular expression match a given string.